 Another alternative to effecting an assignment of rights to privileged communications or to preventing such rights from being transferred to the buyer in a merger would be to have the target and the stockholder representative or a major stockholder (either, a “Representative”) enter into a CIA with the target’s attorneys prior to closing.
-The CIA could acknowledge joint access of the target and the Representative to the privileged material, but reserve the right to waive the privilege to the Representative alone.
+The CIA could acknowledge joint access of the target and the representative to the privileged material, but reserve the right to waive the privilege to the representative alone.
 As with alternative #2 above, this likely would not prevent the buyer from accessing privileged materials, but could prevent them from disclosing or using such materials in litigation.
-This presumably would leave the Representative the option to use, or prevent the use of, that material in any dispute.
+This presumably would leave the representative the option to use, or prevent the use of, that material in any dispute.

-Furthermore, most CIAs include a provision stating that each party agrees that it cannot use any privileged communications against the other if the parties’ interests diverge at any point.
+Furthermore, most CIAs include a provision stating that each party agrees that they cannot use any privileged communications against the other if the parties’ interests diverge at any point.
 Since the interests of the stockholder representative and the target with respect to such communications presumably are aligned prior to closing but diverge upon closing with respect to disputes under the merger agreement, this divergence of interests provision in the CIA should take effect and further support the argument that the buyer is barred from being able to use the applicable communications in disputes against the sellers.

 Additionally, using a CIA may have an added benefit over the preceding alternatives of helping to ensure that the Representative is able to access pre-closing communications with the target’s counsel.
 In Great Hill, the sellers were trying to prevent the buyer from accessing or using the privileged communications, but the opposite consideration is often in play.
 Rather than sellers trying to block the buyer’s access, the sellers are often trying to gain access to certain materials or communications to bolster their defense against a claim.
-Having a CIA in place could make clear that the Representative has rights to access such materials.
+Having a CIA in place could make clear that the representative has rights to access such materials.

-Finally, a CIA likely does not need the approval of a buyer that is required to add a covenant or restrictive provision to the merger agreement as contemplated in alternatives #1 and #2 above.
+Finally, a CIA likely does not need the approval of a buyer who is required to add a covenant or restrictive provision to the merger agreement as contemplated in alternatives #1 and #2 above.

 Until the courts are able to further clarify if and how the parties can transfer the target company’s privilege rights in pre-closing communications to another sell-side entity or prevent such rights from flowing to the buyer, these suggestions may be the best options available to provide the target stockholders with as much protection as possible.